DISEASE/DISORDER:

 PSH can be distressing for family members, friends, and healthcare providers.
 Clinicians should provide education about PSH, including prognosis.
 Informed family members and staff can help by reducing overstimulation and identifying triggers.

-Patients with more severe brain injuries often require life sustaining treatment including mechanical ventilation and surgeries.
+Patients with more severe brain injuries often require life-sustaining treatment, including mechanical ventilation and surgeries.
 These treatments may pose ethical dilemmas.
-Clinicians should be mindful of such situations when caring for patients consider ethics consultation when appropriate.
+Clinicians should be mindful of such situations when caring for patients and consider ethics consultation when appropriate.

 Available or current treatment guidelines

 Paroxysmal Sympathetic Hyperactivity treatment should include 1) minimizing avoidable stimulation, 2) aborting paroxysms with medication, and 3) preventing further episodes.
-First step is avoidance of overstimulation and reduction of noxious stimuli.
-As for pharmacological treatment, all treatment trials are empirical but are supported by clinical experience3,12,19-23.
+The first step is avoidance of overstimulation and reduction of noxious stimuli.
+As for pharmacological treatment, all treatment trials are empirical but are supported by clinical experience.3,18,27–31

 Medication | Mechanism | Dose | Clinical Effect | Side Effects |